 Just about anyone can start a blog for little to no money upfront, depending on your own skill set and expectations.
 Keeping expenses low can be a way to figure out if blogging is something that interests you and meets your goals.
 As your blog grows and starts earning money, you can use that revenue to make smart purchases that will help your blog grow even bigger.

 If you’re starting a blog, you will need an account to receive revenue and pay your expenses.
 You might want to consider an online bank account like SoFi’s all-in-one Checking and Savings account.
-Eligible account holders can earn an amazing 2.50% APY when you sign up for direct deposit and pay no fees, which can help your money grow faster.
+Eligible account holders can earn a competitive APY when you sign up for direct deposit and pay no fees, which can help your money grow faster.

 Can you start a blog for free?